10 Essential Figma Tips for UX Designers

 • Components: Make reusable UI bits

-• Styles: Set up text and color rules
+• Styles: Set up text and colour rules

 • Shared libraries: Share stuff across files and teams